MariliaFernandes/nutritrack-challenge/README.md

 Make sure you have the following installed:

-- Node.js
+* Node.js
-- npm
+* npm
-- Expo Go (optional, for testing on a physical device)
+* Android Studio and Android SDK for Android development

----
+* React Native CLI development environment

 ### Installation